 - Upgrades will consist of a “standard” system, currently Windows or Macintosh.
-Faculty will have the choice of a computing device format The specifications of the “standard” system are such that it would meet the needs of faculty for their typical teaching and work; faculty would still have the opportunity to obtain more specialized or sophisticated computing equipment for their research through academic equipment requests or grants.
-Information Technology staff will meet with faculty in the upgrade cohort during the spring semester about their preferences for a system; systems would be ordered for delivery on or after July 1; faculty will be able to arrange to receive their upgrades in late July or early August, or when they return for the Fall semester.
+Faculty will have the choice of a computing device format.
+The specifications of the “standard” system are such that it would meet the needs of faculty for their typical teaching and work; faculty would still have the opportunity to obtain more specialized or sophisticated computing equipment for their research through academic equipment requests or grants.
+Information Technology staff will meet with faculty in the upgrade cohort prior to Spring break about their preferences for a system; systems would be distributed to faculty before the end of June.

 - Faculty on leave may take their computing devices with them (including desktops).
 If a faculty member is to be on leave during the year her or his department is upgraded, IT will work with the faculty member to arrange for delivery of the new computer before the faculty member goes on leave, if possible.

 - Full-time tenured faculty who retire are permitted to keep their computers on retirement if the computer is at least four years old.
 Faculty members who are retiring at the end of the academic year in which their departments are upgraded have three options: (1) to not receive a new computer; (2) to “buy in” to the new computer with credit given for the remaining value of the faculty member’s current machine, as determined by IT, and then retain the computer upon retirement; (3) to receive the upgraded system, then return it upon retirement.
 The determination of which option would be made by the Office of Academic Affairs in consultation with the retiring faculty member.